 With some antennas on the higher bands you may notice the LED light dimly when the ATU is OPER mode, this is due to stray RF pickup on the LED circuit and is not a problem.
-The newer Ver2 PCB has a extra capacitor (C3) that will reduce this to the point it may not be noticeable anyway now.
-Another point worth noting, the SWR LED may indicate a min but the built in SWR meter on your radio may show min at a slightly different ATU setting.
-The length of 'patch' lead between the ATU and the radio can cause this, if you have a built in SWR indicator on the radio then adjust the tuner to give the lowest level there.
-The SWR LED is intended for matching when you do not have additional indication available.
+If you really dislike this then fit a low value capacitor (100pf approx.) across the LED points on the PCB.
 I hope that you enjoyed building the Pocket Transmatch and that it performs as you expect.
 Thank you Paul MOBMN